LaraCTimm/blog/_posts/2021-12-08-why-mend-your-ways.md

 *Mend Your Ways* is an English idiom meaning to "improve one's habits or behavoiur" or "to start behaving in a different, usually preferrable way".

-I see *Mend Your Ways* as an opportunity for me to document how I improve my habits and behavours, with the aim of personal growth and development.
-I'm working on using my newfound perspective to heal the unhealthy habits and default behavours of the past - so that life is just better for me and those around me.
+I see *Mend Your Ways* as an opportunity for me to document how I heal the unhealthy habits and crappy default behavours of the past - so that life is just better for me and those around me.

 You are invited to join me on this journey.
 Welcome to my irregular, text based, averagely researched TED talk.

-Keep healing,
+Keep growing,\
 Lara